- The takeaway from this week’s episode is … you will understand the positive and negative aspects of contentment.

 Ambitious contentment is very different from contentment.

 What happens when people get out of school and into their 20s? … they stop learning.
-They become content with the things they have learned, the biases they have taken on, and the compromises that allow them to put up with things that do not make them feel content.
+They become content with the things they have already learned, the biases they have taken on, and the compromises that allow them to put up with things that do not make them feel content.
 But they tolerate these compromises in order to fit in, have a relationship, do a particular type of job while taking it all in stride, year after year.

 That is why, when the new year rolls around, the decisions people make will usually fail.
 They fail to make changes about things they are not content with like, losing weight, getting that new job, and don’t get that loving relationship.